Retro-Devils/WickedOS/README.md

 It boots to either a android retro gaming OS aka DevilsDroid Version 1.00 or a Retropie OS aka Cereberus Version 1.00

 - WickedOS is built on Konstakangs Lineage 18.1 and Retropie 4.7

-## First Boot Setup

-* Install Operating Systems

-1. Burn PINN to sd card

-2. Transfer Cereberus-V1.00 and Devilsdroid-V1.00 Folders to SD card on pc.
-Place thme in os folder

-3. Put sd card in pi .
-Pug in  mouse

-4. Click to enter debug

-5. Click arrow go to utilites

-6. Install Cerberus and Devilsdroid

-7. Reboot the pi if it doesnt.

-8. Choose your os and enjoy.

 ## F.A.Q